tzhukov/chatapp/chatapp.md

 ## **6\.
 Conclusion**

-This updated design document now provides the necessary configuration details for integrating the chat application's frontend and backend with DexIdp.
-By clearly defining these parameters and validation steps, we can ensure that the developer agent can securely connect the services and establish a robust authentication system.
+This updated design document reflects the Kafka-first ingestion model, asynchronous persistence (202 Accepted semantics), and MongoDB indexing (unique index on message_id, secondary index on timestamp) to support scalable reads and idempotent writes.
 Let me know if you would like to dive deeper into the specific configuration for DexIdp, such as setting up connectors or client registrations.